 Add to that the fact that Arizona ranks 47th in amount of precipitation and has four cities (Yuma, Phoenix, Tucson and Flagstaff) ranked in the top 10 for most sunshine yearly in the U.S., and it’s clear to see why so there are so many motorcycles on our roads.

 Motorcycles: Fun but Dangerous

-But despite the fun and freedom they offer, motorcycles can also be dangerous.
+But despite the fun and freedom they offer, motorcycles can also be dangerous when motorcycle accidents occur.
 With only two wheels and no shell, a motorcycle has little to protect its rider, and motorcycle accidents often result in more serious injuries than automobile collisions.
 According to the National Highway Traffic Safety Administration (NHTSA), 4,976 people died as a result of motorcycle accidents in 2015, and 88,000 motorcyclists were injured.

 Arizona, with its long stretches of highway, warm weather and tourist attractions, has more than its share.
 These accidents don’t only cost lives, but the ripple effect causes damages that spread across the state by impacting its economy.

 If you’ve been involved in a motorcycle accident, Khalidi Law Firm, PLLC can help.
 Call to set up a free consultation to evaluate the merits of your claim.
 We receive no attorney fees unless we secure financial compensation for your injuries.
 Any expenses advanced by the law firm are recouped from the settlement or judgement.

 Khalidi Law Firm PLLC has more than two decades’ experience litigating motorcycle accidents from our offices in Tucson’s Barrio Historico.
 If you’ve been in an accident, we have both the resources and the experience to help you navigate through the maze of legalities, to ensure that you know your rights and understand what comes next.
 We can help you recover expenses and compensation including:

 - Rehab expenses

 - Doctor’s bills